oc-rs/understandingreligion/understandingreligion/content/m/about.md

 ---
 Title: About the project
-Abstract: "Understanding Religion is a website aimed at providing easy access to information about the study of religion.
-Always free, written clearly for a wide audience, grounded in academic study and supported by references for those who want to dive deeper."
+Abstract: Understanding Religion is a website aimed at providing easy access to information about the study of religion.
+Always free, written clearly for a wide audience, grounded in academic study and supported by references for those who want to dive deeper.
 Author: Luke Burns
 PublishDate: 2020-01-01
 LastModifiedDate: 2021-08-12

 ---
 # Introduction
 <span style="color: #1c768f">Understanding Religion</span> is a website that aims to provide easy access to information about the study of religion, published by the [Online Centre for Religious Studies](https://ocrs.online).